Next Steps in Preparing Your Static Caravan for Winter

 Check that all the air vents are clear.

-In each room place bags of silica gel or half full bowls of salt to dry the atmosphere.
+Place bags of silica gel or half full bowls of salt in your caravan over winter to dry the atmosphere in each room.